alexhroom/freebird/README.md

   page.
 - Extensibility.
-Further owing to the \'header\' format, it\'s easy for developers to add extra settings etc. for the processing of freebird documents. \'Plug-and-play\': freebird shouldn\'t ever need to know what you\'re using to write code or documentation, only what the export filetypes are called, and how to start and end a codeblock.
+Further owing to the \'header\' format, it\'s easy for developers to add extra settings etc. for the processing of freebird documents.
+- \'Plug-and-play\': freebird shouldn\'t ever need to know what you\'re using to write code or documentation, only what the export filetypes are called, and how to start and end a codeblock.
+This also provides a shallow learning curve and more flexibility (through ignorance)
 - Complete portability: the freebird header system means that (in theory) nothing except freebird needs to be installed for freebird documents to be woven or tangled.